AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 affirmative by a negative, and vice versa, as in the words (Matt.
 17:22): \"Not until seven times, but until seventy times seven.\"

-In summary,[^21] the *Teaching of the Twelve Apostles* shows throughout that the most ancient doctrine of the church, after the apostles, was in perfect harmony with universal salvation.
-Cyprian, AD 250, in a letter to his son Magnus, tells us that in addition to the baptismal formula converts were asked, \"Do you believe in the remission of sins and eternal life through the holy church?\"
+In summary,[^19] the *Teaching of the Twelve Apostles* shows throughout that the most ancient doctrine of the church, after the apostles, was in perfect harmony with universal salvation. **Cyprian**, AD 250, in a letter to his son Magnus, tells us that in addition to the baptismal formula converts were asked, \"Do you believe in the remission of sins and eternal life through the holy church?\"

-## The Apostles' Creed.[^22]
+## The Apostles' Creed.[^20]

 \"The Apostles\' Creed,\" *so called*, the oldest existing authorized declaration of Christian faith in the shape of a creed was probably in